Former Angels employee convicted in Skaggs’ overdose death

-Eric Kay was convicted one count each of drug distribution resulting in death and drug conspiracy.
-He faces up to life in prison when he is sentenced on June 28.
+Eric Kay, 47, was convicted on one count each of drug distribution resulting in death and drug conspiracy.
+He faces at least 20 years and up to life in prison when he is sentenced on June 28.

 Skaggs’ widow, Carli, and his mother, Debbie Hetman, hugged as the verdict was announced.
 Kay took off his jacket and tie and was placed into handcuffs, nodding toward his family and friends in the courtroom.